 The Difference Between Change and Transition

-That experience in the Medina illustrates the disorientation we can experience in an unexpected change in circumstances.
+That experience of being lost in transition in the Medina illustrates the locational disorientation we can experience when we experience an unexpected change in circumstances, and especially a change that is imposed upon and that leads to hard times.

-The first and key point to make is that there is a distinction between the events and situations imposed on us and our inner response to these things.
+The first and key point to make is that there is a distinction between the events, situations and circumstances that are imposed on you and your inner response to these things.

 In the world of change management this is known as "transition".